EEErinzzz/ENGG1340/Game_Structure.md

 ### Overview
 suggested library to import: "ncurses.h" in cpp linux

-a powerful library to create a interactive user interface and allows in-time keyboard response
+a powerful library to create an interactive user interface and allows in-time keyboard response

 for quick guide press [here](#appendix-two)